Portrait courtesy of Find-a-Grave.

 Denson continued his rise in politics in 1891 when he was elected as a circuit court judge for Alabama's 5th judicial circuit.
 His tenure on that court extended from 1892 until 1904, and in the latter year was elected to the Alabama Supreme Court.
 His time as a state supreme court justice proved to be short, as he resigned in 1909 to resume the practice of law in LaFayette, Alabama.

-Following his return to the practice of law Denson would move his practice to Opelika, Alabama and was also retained as general counsel for the West Point Manufacturing Company, a prominent textile producer founded in Georgia in the early 1880s.
+Following his return to the practice of law Denson would move his practice to Opelika, Alabama and was retained as general counsel for the West Point Manufacturing Company, a prominent textile producer founded in Georgia in the early 1880s.
 Denson was later joined in his practice by his sons John and Nimrod Jr., continuing in his profession until his reappointment to the 5th Judicial Circuit Court of Alabama in 1923.

 Nearly seventy years old at the time of his appointment, Denson's second tenure on the circuit court lasted until his death in Columbus, Georgia on March 25, 1927.
 His obituary in the Roanoke Leader relates that he had suffered heart trouble while en route to Columbus and a few days later succumbed to a heart attack at the home of his niece.
 Following his death, he was memorialized as a leader active in the prohibition movement, as well as a prominent figure in his church.
 Judge Denson was later returned to Alabama for burial at the Rosemere Cemetery in Opelika and was survived by his wife and sons.